weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 tains no smallest.

-More explicitly, for every p in A we can find a rational q in 4 such that p <q, and for every p in B we can find a rational ¢ in B such that g < p.
+More explicitly, for every p in A we can find a rational q in 4 such that p <q, and for every p in B we can find a rational c in B such that g < p.

 To do this, we associate with each rational p > 0 the number